NatureNational Parks Guide to Iceland’s National Parks

 Vatnajökull National Park

-Covering more than 14% of Iceland’s entire area is Vatnajökull National Park.
-Also, it’s the largest national park in Europe.
+Europe's largest national park, Vatnajökull National Park, covers more than 14% of Iceland’s entire area.
 It gets its name from the Vatnajökull Glacier, the largest ice cap in Iceland, and it's located in the country’s east, southeast, and northeast.

 Even if the ice may seem like the protagonist of this park, the variety of landscapes and features offers a unique blend of stunning glaciers, majestic volcanoes, and vibrant geothermal activity.